Fair Abstractive Summarization of Diverse Perspectives: Introduction

-Our results show that GPT-4 shows the least number of unfair summary based on our definitions.
-However, even GPT-4~\cite{openai2023gpt4} suffers from fairness problems as the BUR score for GPT-4 on Amazon dataset reaches 74.27\%.
-We also analyze the common factors that can influence fairness, including summary length, perspective ratio~\cite{shandilya2018fairness,shandilya2020fairness}, and temperature~\cite{guo2017calibration}.
-Then we discovered three simple but effective ways to increase the fairness of the summaries including changing temperature, changing generated length, and appending the definition of fairness to the prompt.
-The result shows the BUR decreases from 51.11\% to 47.48\% on GPT-turbo-3.5~\cite{Ouyang2022instructgpt} by providing instructions of fairness definition.
+Results of our metrics and human evaluation show that neither human-written reference summaries nor LLM-generated summaries could maintain fairness based on our definition.
+Even GPT-4 suffers from fairness problems as the BUR score of GPT-4 on Amazon reviews reaches 74.27\%.
+We also provide three simple but effective ways to improve the summary fairness including changing decoding temperature, changing summary length, and appending the definition of fairness to the instruction prompt.
+The result shows that BUR decreases from 51.11\% to 47.48\% on gpt-turbo-3.5 by providing instructions of fairness definition.

 Our contributions are as follows: (1) We propose new metrics for quantifying and measuring the fairness of abstractive summarization over diverse perspectives.
-(2) We collect and unify a comprehensive benchmark for analyzing fairness in abstractive summarization in various domains and topics.
-(3) We conduct comprehensive experiments to investigate the fairness of reference summaries and summaries generated by popular LLMs finding that both reference/generated summaries fail to achieve the fairness.
-(4) We analyze the factors that influence fairness.
-We also propose three simple but effective methods to improve fairness.
+(2) We collect and unify a comprehensive benchmark for analyzing fairness of abstractive summarization in various domains and topics.
+(3) We conduct comprehensive experiments to investigate the fairness of reference summaries and summaries generated by popular LLMs, finding that both reference/generated summaries often fail to achieve fairness.
+(4) We analyze the factors that influence fairness to propose three simple but effective methods to improve fairness.